tonyxieuoft/euPredictR/README.md

 ## Biological Context and Specific Terminology Used

-This section is adapted from assessment 3, defining the biological context and specific terminology used by the tools.
+This section is adapted from assessment 3, defining the biological context and specific terminology used by `euPredictR`.

 The Basic Local Alignment Search Tool (BLAST) identifies high-similarity regions between a “query” and a “subject” sequence.
 (Altschul et